-We invite proposals for workshops to be held at Audio Mostly 2020.
+We invite workshops to be held in a semi- or fully virtual setting.
 Selected workshops will take place the day before the main conference (14th September, see program).
-The workshop facilities are equipped with multi-channel loudspeaker systems, motion-capture systems and more.
-Please contact the workshop/demo chair for your requirements.
+Please consider and describe how to transmit your idea in an online format.

 We encourage proposals for two different kinds of workshops: hands-on/interactive workshops and regular workshops.